-In November 2015, the Dubai Meeting of Parties to the Montreal Protocol agreed to launch formal negotiations on a proposed amendment to phase down hydrofluorocarbon (HFC) production and consumption, and agreed to a roadmap to work to an amendment in 2016.1 In December 2015, Parties to Climate Convention (COP21) meeting in Paris agreed to an ambitious goal of limiting global warming to "well below 2°C above pre-industrial levels," aiming for 1.5°C,2 and for net zero emissions in the second half of the century.3 The Parties also agreed to "ensure the highest possible efforts" for pre-2020 mitigation, which puts further emphasis on the need for fast mitigation opportunities such as a phase down of HFCs.4 This Primer describes how the Montreal Protocol, with further support from national and regional laws and institutions, will quickly phase down HFC production and consumption.5
+In November 2015, the Dubai Meeting of Parties to the Montreal Protocol agreed to launch formal negotiations on a proposed amendment to phase down hydrofluorocarbon (HFC) production and consumption, and agreed to a roadmap to work to an amendment in 2016.
+In December 2015, the Parties to Climate Convention (COP21) meeting in Paris agreed to an ambitious goal of limiting global warming to "well below 2°C above pre-industrial levels," aiming for 1.5°C, and for net zero emissions in the second half of the century.
+The Parties also agreed to "ensure the highest possible efforts" for pre-2020 mitigation, which puts further emphasis on the need for fast mitigation opportunities such as a phase down of HFCs.
+This Primer describes how the Montreal Protocol, with further support from national and regional laws and institutions, will quickly phase down HFC production and consumption.

 HFCs are the fastest growing greenhouse gases in much of the world, increasing at a rate of 10-15% per year.
 They are factory-made gases that were once necessary to replace ozone-depleting substances, but today are no longer needed in most sectors, including air conditioning, refrigeration, and foam insulation.
-At least 95 countries have indicated their support for proposals to amend the Montreal Protocol to phase down HFCs, as submitted by a coalition of island States (Federated States of Micronesia, Kiribati, Marshall Islands, Mauritius, Palau, the Philippines, Samoa, and Solomon Islands), India, the E.U., the U.S., Canada, and Mexico, and the 54 members of the Africa Group.
+At least 95 countries have indicated their support for proposals to amend the Montreal Protocol to phase down HFCs, including those submitted by a coalition of island States (Federated States of Micronesia, Kiribati, Marshall Islands, Mauritius, Palau, the Philippines, Samoa, and Solomon Islands), India, the E.U., North American countries (the U.S., Canada, and Mexico), and the 54 members of the Africa Group.

-A fast phase down of HFCs under the Montreal Protocol by 2020 would prevent 100 to 200 billion tonnes (Gt) of CO2-equivalent (CO2-eq) emissions by 2050,7 and avoid up to 0.5°C warming by 2100,8 using a treaty that requires developed countries to act first, provides implementation assistance to developing countries,9 and has the experience and expertise to ensure that reductions are fast, effective, and efficient.
-In addition, an HFC phasedown under the Montreal Protocol would, as has always been the case in the past, catalyze significant energy efficiency gains in air conditioning and refrigeration systems, in the range of 30 to 60%, and significantly reduce CO2 emissions.10 In the room air conditioning sector alone, improving energy efficiency of equipment by 30% while simultaneously transitioning to low-GWP alternatives could save an amount of electricity equivalent to up to 2,500 medium-sized power plants globally by 2050,11 while providing climate mitigation of nearly 100 Gt CO2-eq by 2050 from this sector.12 Further incentives would help ensure that all of the energy efficiency gains are captured as quickly as possible.
+A fast phasedown of HFCs under the Montreal Protocol by 2020 would prevent 100 to 200 billion tonnes (Gt) of CO2-equivalent (CO2-eq) emissions by 2050,7 and avoid up to 0.5°C warming by 2100,8 using a treaty that requires developed countries to act first, provides implementation assistance to developing countries,9 and has the experience and expertise to ensure that reductions are fast, effective, and efficient.
+In addition, an HFC phasedown under the Montreal Protocol would, as has always been the case in the past, catalyze significant energy efficiency gains in air conditioning and refrigeration systems, in the range of 30 to 60%, and significantly reduce CO2 emissions.10 In the room air conditioning sector alone, improving energy efficiency of equipment by 30% while simultaneously transitioning to low-GWP alternatives could save an amount of electricity equivalent to up to 2,500 medium-sized power plants globally by 2050,11 while providing climate mitigation of nearly 100 Gt CO2-eq by 2050 from this sector.12 Efficiency gains do not always increase retail price; however when they do, the payback period is usually short.13 Additional incentives would help ensure that all of the energy efficiency gains are captured as quickly as possible.14

-An amendment to phase down HFCs under the Montreal Protocol in 2016 will provide a level playing field for producers and consumers in lieu of a growing patchwork of regional and national regulations.
+The Kigali Amendment to phase down HFCs under the Montreal Protocol will provide a level playing field for producers and consumers in lieu of a growing patchwork of regional and national regulations.
 Meanwhile, governments and leading companies in the E.U., Japan, U.S., and elsewhere are already taking action to phasedown HFCs.